 - $0 (zero)

-Note: Chase is classifying the Freedom Flex credit card as a new product so the welcome offer is available to current holders of the Chase Freedom credit card and the Chase Freedom Unlimited credit card.
+Note 1: Chase classifies the Freedom Flex credit card as a standalone product so the welcome offer is available to current holders of the Chase Freedom credit card (no longer open to new applicants) and the card_name (review).

 - 5% cash back (or 5 points/dollar) on up to $1,500 of spending in quarterly revolving categories.

-- 5% cash back (or 5 points/dollar) on travel purchased through Chase’s travel portal.
+- 5% cash back (or 5 points/dollar) on travel purchased through the Chase travel portal

 - 3% cash back (or 3 points/dollar) on spending at drugstores